villesci/quantmarineecolab.github.io/join/index.md

 If you are interested, please send an email and CV to Easton White (<Easton.White@unh.edu>).

-# Committment to diversity, inclusion, and equity
+# Commitment to diversity, inclusion, and equity

 One of my main commitments as a faculty member is promoting and supporting diversity, equity, and inclusion in STEM.
 Please consider applying for a position in my lab if you are a first-generation college student, a student from a low-income background, a member of a racial or ethnic minority group, if you identify as a woman or as LGBTQ+, and/or if you have a disability.